Garmelon/PFERD/CONFIG.md

 authenticator provides a username and a password to one or more crawlers.

-Authenticators work similar to crawlers: A section represents an authenticator instance, whose name is the rest of the section name.
+Authenticators work similar to crawlers: A section represents an authenticator instance whose name is the rest of the section name.
 The type is specified by the `type` option.

 Depending on an authenticator's type, it may have different options.
-For more details, see the type's documentation below.
+For more details, see the type's [documentation](#authenticator-types) below.
 The only option common to all authenticators is `type`:

 - `type`: The types are specified in [this section](#authenticator-types).